WCFord/WCFord.github.io/index.md

 ---
-title: Competing Through Business Analytics (CTBA)
+title: CTBA
-description: A collection of documents to help with CTBA!
+description: Docs to help with CTBA
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.